eclipse-iceoryx/iceoryx/doc/website/FAQ.md

 Without setting the stack size the application will throw a `Stack overflow` exception when entering the `main()` method.

-This can be solved in CMake with by adding a linker flag:
+This can be solved in CMake by adding a linker flag:

 ```cmake
 target_link_options(single_process BEFORE PRIVATE /STACK:3500000)